rsokl/Learning_Python/README.md

-**NOTE**: Some of the Jupyter notebooks in this repository contain elements that do not render properly when viewed via GitHub.
-For the "optimal reading experience", clone this repository and open the Jupyter notebooks locally.
+View this content as hosted on [Python Like You Mean It](https://rsokl.github.io/Learning_Python/index.html)

-**NOTE**: This content is not ready for public release.
+**NOTE**: This content is not meant for public release.
 If you are reading this, then I have added you as a contributor to this project.
 Please do not distribute this work to others.

 # Table of Contents
 - [Essentials of Python, for Data Science Applications](#essentials-of-python-for-data-science-applications)